yulonglim/tp/docs/UserGuide.md

 * If you see a :exclamation: symbol, take extra caution.
 If instruction listed are not followed properly, the program may not run the way you intended it to and return unwanted results.

-## What is TeachBook?

-TeachBook is a **desktop app for primary and secondary school teachers to manage student contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-It is targeted towards teachers who can type fast.
-It allows teachers to store and organise contacts related to their students into different classes.
-On top of that, teachers can tag the class role of the student.

 --------------------------------------------------------------------------------------------------------------------
 <a href="#" style="float: right;">[ Back to top ]</a>